crypto7world/heritage-gui/README.md

 Next, you'll choose how to access the Bitcoin blockchain:

 **Using the Heritage Service**
 The recommended approach for most users.
-This leverages managed infrastructure at [btcherit.com][heritage-wallet-service], providing enhanced reliability and automated features like inheritance notifications and descriptor backup.
+This leverages managed infrastructure at [btc-heritage.com][heritage-wallet-service], providing enhanced reliability and automated features like inheritance notifications and descriptors backup.

 **Using Your Own Node**
 For users who prefer complete sovereignty, you can connect to your own Bitcoin Core or Electrum server.
 This option requires additional technical setup but provides maximum privacy and independence.